| The Genre of New TestamentLetters and Epistles

 Testament letters is obviously written to a single individual as a

+personal letter.
 There is one aspect that we should always keep in mind in dealing

 with New Testament letters and epistles.
 They were written for specific